Packing Topological Minors Half-Integrally: Introduction

 We include a proof of the strengthening of the result of the author and Thomas \cite[Theorem 6.8]{lt} in this paper.
 Results of Robertson and Seymour (\cite[Theorems (1.3) and (3.1)]{rs XVI}) and of Dvo\v{r}\'{a}k (\cite[Theorem 3]{d}) can be strengthened to graphs that do not half-integrally packing $k$ $H$-minors and $k$ subdivisions of $H$, respectively, in the same way.
 Since formally stating those theorems requires definitions of several notions that will not be used in this paper, we omit the details.

-For a graph $H$ and a surface $\Sigma$ in which $H$ can be drawn, $\mf(H,\Sigma)$ is the minimum size of a set of faces required to incident with all vertices of degree at least four in $H$, among all possible embeddings of $H$ in $\Sigma$.
+For a graph $H$ and a surface $\Sigma$ in which $H$ can be drawn, $\mf(H,\Sigma)$ is defined to be the minimum size of a set $S$ of faces of a drawing of $H$ in $\Sigma$ such that every vertex of degree at least four in $H$ is incident with some face in $S$.
 Other undefined notions mentioned in the following corollary can be found in Section \ref{sec: surfaces}.

 \begin{corollary} Let $d \geq 4,h,k$ be positive integers.
 Then there exist $\theta, \kappa, \rho, \xi, g \geq 0$ such that the following holds.
 If $H$ is a graph of maximum degree at most $d$ on $h$ vertices, $G$ is a graph and $X$ is a subset of $V(G)$ such that $G$ does not half-integrally pack $k$ subdivisions of $H$ whose branch vertices corresponding to vertices of degree at least four in $H$ are contained in $X$, then for every tangle $\T$ in $G$ of order at least $\theta$, there exists $Z \subseteq V(G)$ with $\lvert Z \rvert \leq \xi$ such that either \begin{enumerate} \item for every vertex $v \in V(G-Z) \cap X$, there exists $(A,B) \in \T-Z$ of order less than $d$ such that $v \in V(A)-V(B)$, or \item there exists a $(\T-Z)$-central segregation $\Se = \Se_1 \cup \Se_2$ of $G-Z$ with $\lvert \Se_2 \rvert \leq \kappa$, having a proper arrangement in some surface $\Sigma$ of genus at most $g$ such that every society $(S_1,\Omega_1)$ in $\Se_1$ satisfies that $\lvert \overline{\Omega_1} \rvert \leq 3$, and every society $(S_2, \Omega_2)$ in $\Se_2$ is a $\rho$-vortex, and satisfies the following property: either \begin{enumerate} \item $H$ cannot be drawn in $\Sigma$, or \item $H$ can be drawn in $\Sigma$, $\mf(H,\Sigma) \geq 2$, and there exists $\Se'_2 \subseteq \Se_2$ with $\lvert \Se'_2 \rvert \leq \mf(H,\Sigma)-1$ such that for every $v \in V(G-Z) \cap X$, if there exists no $(A,B) \in \T-Z$ of order less than $d$ such that $v \in V(A)-V(B)$, then $v \in V(S)-\overline{\Omega}$ for some $(S,\Omega) \in \Se'_2$. \end{enumerate} \end{enumerate} \end{corollary}